 Total cost: $1.5 M*

 Product manager: Vin Narayan

-*All project costs through June 2014.
-Last quarter unaudited.
+*Represents total project costs through December 2014.
+Last four quarters unaudited.